How to Get Your Baby to Sleep in a Crib

 Possible Reasons Why a Baby Won’t Sleep in Their Crib

-If your baby refuses to sleep in a crib, know that a little crying before falling asleep is normal.
-Many babies settle after a few minutes.
-Gentle sleep training methods may also help, gradually encouraging your baby to self-soothe and fall asleep independently, with plenty of reassurance along the way.
+If your baby refuses to sleep in a crib, know that brief crying before falling asleep is a normal part of the sleep cycle.
+Most babies settle within a few minutes.
+Gentle, responsive sleep training methods may help over time, encouraging your baby to feel more secure falling asleep on their own, with your support every step of the way.

-If the crying feels excessive or something seems off, consult your baby’s healthcare provider to rule out any underlying concerns.
+If your baby seems unusually upset or the crying feels excessive, check with your baby’s healthcare provider to rule out any possible medical issues.

 Helping a Baby Sleep in Their Crib

 Sometimes, your baby won’t sleep in a crib (or anywhere) because they need something.
-Check whether your little one needs feeding or a diaper change, or whether they may be feeling sick or have a fever.
+Check whether your little one needs a feeding or a diaper change, or if they may be feeling unwell.

 Here are some tips on how to put a baby to sleep: